Is Gujarat North Or South India

 Trends and Latest Developments

 There's a growing academic and popular understanding that the traditional North-South divide is a construct that often fails to capture the reality of India's diverse regions.
 Scholars are increasingly emphasizing the importance of understanding regional identities in their own right, rather than trying to force them into a binary framework.
-For example, the concept of "Western India" has gained prominence, recognizing the unique cultural, economic, and historical characteristics of states like Gujarat and Maharashtra.
+As an example, the concept of "Western India" has gained prominence, recognizing the unique cultural, economic, and historical characteristics of states like Gujarat and Maharashtra.

 Tips and Expert Advice